PanunSquad/Website/README.md

 ## Getting Started

-To get started, clone this repository (learn git basics first), contribute your part and commit and push changes to newbie.
+To get started, clone this repository (learn git basics first), contribute your part, commit and push changes to the `newbie`.
 You may create a new branch (use a suitable name such as your own for the branch) if you don't want others to modify your contribution.